 4.3.
 Project Bonds

-Project bonds will be an alternative way of financing infrastructure projects.
-They will offer the opportunity for institutional investors to take part infrastructure projects via listed, tradable securities that can offer risk-adjusted returns.
+These bonds will be alternative way of financing infrastructure-related projects.
+Project bonds will offer an opportunity for institutional investors to participate in infrastructure projects through listed, tradable securities that can offer superior risk-adjusted returns.